 3. Value KPI for Contracts

 This is something you should decide on and align with your “contract value” KPI.
 Here, I would argue that the dollar value of the contract doesn’t necessarily relate directly to the dollar value spent, rather the cost avoidance negotiated or risk mitigated.
 For example, if there was an annual escalator of 3% in the contract, but your contract reviewer negotiated this out, are you counting this as a savings (or a cost avoidance)?
 If there was a limitation of liability or no indemnification language in your contract, and your contract reviewer rectified this, how is this recorded as risk mitigation?
+Note that this could also be tracked as a separate risk avoidance KPI.

 One approach would be to prepare an ideal term sheet that outlines all the “must-have” and “nice-to-have” terms in a deal.
 This would, obviously, be specific to your industry and even your company.
 It can include provisions such as termination period, limitation of liability, auto-renew provision, annual pricing escalator, and insurance limits.
 Each of these terms could be assigned a certain value and if the reviewer is able to negotiate all these terms as defined in the term sheet into their contract, it receives a high score for “review value.”
 The ability to negotiate the ideal terms would then help scale the “contract value” KPI.
 This can be especially important for health plan or government contracts where negotiation ability may be limited or particularly skewed in favor of one party.